dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

     2.0](http://www.oreillynet.com/pub/a/oreilly/tim/news/2005/09/30/what-is-web-20.html).
     Talks will be 10 minutes long, with a few minutes for questions from the audience.
 All abstracts will be published on the BOSC website.
-3. Open Source Software Presentations: This venue will be allow speakers to present talks on their use, development, or philosophy of open source software in bioinformatics to the BOSC attendees.
+3. Open Source Software Presentations: This venue will allow speakers to present talks on their use, development, or philosophy of open source software in bioinformatics to the BOSC attendees.
 The committee will select several submitted abstracts for 10-minute talks, with a few minutes for questions afterward.
 Accepted abstracts will be published on the BOSC web site.
-4. Discussions of Software Design: This venue will allow speakers to to present on Design Practices in their Open Source Project, or an Open Source Project they have used and were happy with, or present ideas on the practice of Software Design which would benifit the Open Source Developer Community.
+4. Discussions of Software Design and Engineering: This venue will allow speakers to to present Design Practices in their Open Source Project, or an Open Source Project they have used and were happy with, or present ideas on the practice of Software Design which would benifit the Open Source Developer Community.
 Talks will be 5 minutes long, with a few minutes for questions afterward.
 Accepted abstracts will be published on the BOSC web site.

 ### Call For Wifi Workshops